devrodmastria/vopio-android/README.md

 **Demo** video avaiable at: https://youtu.be/em5_wLCC-Kk

 **Data dictionary**: the vopio name is a collage of **v** for voice and **oppia** (which means "to learn" in the Finnish language).

+**Licensing**: This repo contains proprietary software as well as external libraries from third parties.

 For inquiries, please email me at rmesquita@ltu.edu